nomicflux/nomicflux.github.io/posts/2016-08-30-servant-opaleye-part-1.md

 If you want to create the project on your own, you can type `stack new blog-tutorial servant` at the command line.

-Code for lesson 1 can be found at: [https://github.com/nomicflux/servant-opaleye-blog/tree/lesson1_servant_api](https://github.com/nomicflux/servant-opaleye-blog/tree/lesson1_servant_api).
+Code for lesson 1 can be found at: [https://github.com/nomicflux/servant-opaleye-blog/tree/lesson1_servant_api](https://github.com/nomicflux/servant-opaleye-blog/tree/lesson1_servant_api){:target="_blank"}.
+(Note: if you do clone the code, make sure to `git checkout lesson1_servant_api` to get to the correct branch.)

 ## Step 1: Create App.hs